Skip to main content

 What does a clay bar do for a car?

-What is the difference between a clay bar and washing?
+What is a clay bar used for?

 Does clay bar remove scratches?